 The $375 annual fee (plus $65 per additional cardholder) is lower than the charge for the ANZ Black Frequent Flyer Card (probably in recognition of the lower value of rewards points compared with frequent flyer points) but it’s still reasonably steep.
 You can recoup the cost, however, if you take full advantage of the extras, especially in the first year.

 Unattractive interest rates

-The purchase interest rate on unpaid balances is a high 18.79 percent (20.99 percent for cash advances), but holders of black credit cards will mostly plan to avoid interest charges by paying off their account balance in full every month.
+The purchase interest rate on unpaid balances is a high 20.24 percent (same rate applies for cash advances), but holders of black credit cards will mostly plan to avoid interest charges by paying off their account balance in full every month.